 Must be on the faculty of the university where the research is to be performed.

-Must be willing to attend the NAKHE annual conference to present research findings at the conclusion of the study or within two conferences i.e., approximately 1 year, six months post funding (either principal or collaborative investigator).
+Must be willing to attend the NAKHE Annual Conference to present research findings at the conclusion of the study or within two conferences i.e., approximately 1 year, six months post funding (either principal or collaborative investigator).

 Collaborating Investigator